TEAM CANADA

 Team Canada Prospects and Development Program

-The selection process for the 2021 Team Canada Program is underway.
+The selection process for the 2027 Team Canada Program is underway.
 All inquires should be directed to Team Manager, David Westhead.

 Planning for Team Canada and prospects selection for Team Canada begins two years before the next WKC.
 Prospects for Team Canada must hold a Canadian Passport and be a CKF member in good standing.
 A call for prospects is distributed by the CKF to all active members upon selection of Team Canada Management.
-Qualified applicants should follow the application process and expect to attend prospect evaluation camps held in Vancouver and Toronto.

 Any new prospects should speak to a CKF Director or current Team Canada Management to learn more about the Team Canada Program.